 To help revitalize the Hopi language

-Mesa Media’s long term vision is to get Hopi people speaking their language.
+Mesa Media’s long-term vision is to get Hopi people speaking the language.
 We want to hear Hopi people of all ages speaking Hopi in daily life.
-We want to see Hopi people in their fields each spring planting the same seeds that were saved by their ancestors.
+We want to see Hopi people in their fields each spring planting the same seeds that were saved by our ancestors.
 We want young Hopi people to have pride, knowing that it is their responsibility to pass on the stories and teachings to the next generation.

 Our Major Goals

 - To create and produce Hopi language learning materials for Hopi people by Hopi people in Hopi communities.

 - To disseminate Hopi language learning materials to teachers, community members, youth and adults.